2025-2026 Alto, Bass & ContraBass Recommendations

 • Chris Abell – wooden straight alto head joint.
 Outstanding.

-• Guo bass $2100.
-Only for people with shoulder problems, arthritis or other severe physical limitations.
+• Guo bass $2200 for New Voice, $3750 for Genaditte.
 A light weight plastic instrument with a surprisingly wide dynamic range.
+Recommended for people with shoulder problems, arthritis or other physical limitations.
 Clacky key noise has diminished but is still a little annoying.
 The tone is one dimensional.
 Comes in wild colors.

-• Di Zhao $3400.
+• Di Zhao $3800.
 Comfortable to hold and good sound and response.
+Trill keys can get in the way.

-• Pearl $4300+.
-The clacky right hand key problem seems to have been solved and the low notes were acceptable.
+• Pearl $4740.
+The clacky right hand key problem has been solved and the low notes were acceptable.

-• Kotato $15,750.
+• Kotato $16,000.
 A large bore horizontal bass with a powerful, rich and huge sound.
 Light and responsive key action.
-Has a b-foot and a wide bore.
 Adjustable support rod works well when sitting.

-• Eva Kingma $15,000 and up.
-No current US price available, contact Eva.
+• Eva Kingma $19,400 and up.
+Price fluctuates with exchange rate and cost of materials.
 Glorious sound.
-Available with a small or large bore ($17,600?).
-Open hole option available.
+Available with a small or large bore.
+Open-hole option available ($21,000)

-• Kingma-Brannen bass $20,400+ No current US price available.
-B-foot.
+• Kingma-Brannen bass.
+Open holes.
 Wonderfully light and seems to play itself!
 Comes with a Wiseman case.
+Contact Eva directly for current price.
+Price fluctuates with exchange rate and cost of materials.

 Contrabass Flute Recommendations